-The objective of this course is twofold: the first objective is to explore the foundations of trade policies, particularly the major policies to promote free trade among trading partners.
+The objective of this course is twofold.
+First objective is to explore the foundations of trade policies, particularly the major policies to promote free trade among trading partners.
 It also discusses the major issues related to trade imbalances, including the effects of trade policies, trade balances, and world trade system.
 To enhance deeper understanding of various trade policies, a comparison between these policies would be provided.
 Another objective is to focus on topics in international finance.
 Major topics covered include national income accounts, balance of payments, foreign exchange market, interest parity and purchasing power parity, and topics in international monetary economies.

-ECON 7630 International Trade and (3,3,0) (E)/(P) Finance in China
+ECON 7630 International Trade and Finance in (3,3,0) China